lilosa88/PricingHouse/README.md

 - soandre: New column that gives the amount of years that was remove the add and the year that actially was sold.
 - timenosold: New column that gives the amount of years that pass away between when the house was built and sold

- We drop the following columns: BsmtHalfBath, BsmtFullBath, MoSold and LandSlope
+We drop the following columns: LotArea, BsmtFinSF2, BsmtUnfSF, LowQualFinSF, EnclosedPorch, MiscVal, 3SsnPorch, ScreenPorch, Total_porch_sf, BsmtHalfBath, BsmtFullBath, MoSold, LandSlope, YearRemodAdd YearBuilt and YrSold.
+Some of this columns were remove because they were redundant information and some others because the correlation with SalesPrice was to low.

 We fix the skewness of some features.

 ### Numerical variables

-Drop columns: LotArea, BsmtFinSF2, BsmtUnfSF, LowQualFinSF, EnclosedPorch, MiscVal, 3SsnPorch, ScreenPorch, Total_porch_sf
+Drop columns: LandSlope